Jhc999/Closed-Loop-ROI/README.md

 * For the ROI method, follow the same steps as the single ROI demo.
 However, change the ROI dimension in `ROISingleClient.py` from 400x150 pixels to 200x200 and  use with `ROISingleServer.py`.
 * Process the videos using `Fig9_Processing.py`.

-## Plotting Figures

-* The `FigurePlot.ipynb` notebook contains the raw data used to plot all figures in the paper.
-* The data outputs of the previous scripts have been cleaned up into the appropriate format for the notebook.

 ## Helper Scripts

 * `ClearPorts.py` clears an open port.
 Ports may be blocked after running a script that opens a TCP connection.
 * `Convert_frames_to_video.py` converts frames saved by demo files into videos.
-* `Data_cleaning.iynb` cleans data outputs from the figure scripts for plotting